neuropsychology/NeuroKit/studies/complexity_benchmark/README.md

 ## Results

-The data analysis script, the data and the code for the figures is fully available at **ADD LINK**.
+The data analysis script, the data and the code for the figures is fully available at **github.com/neuropsychology/NeuroKit/studies/complexity_benchmark**.
 The analysis was performed in R using the *easystats* collection of packages (Lüdecke et al., 2021; Lüdecke et al., 2020; Makowski et al., 2020/2022, 2020).

 ### Computation Time